19th Purley Scouts

 ⚜ Explain what you must do if a stranger starts to talk to you

-⚜ Find out how and why you might contact a helpline like ChildLine
+⚜ Find out how and why you might contact a helpline

 ⚜ Explain the best ways to stay safe while online